-The Port Alert Copy command copies the alert strings from one port (n2) to another (n1).
-Any alert strings that were previously defined on port n1 will be deleted.
-When you enter this command, you are asked to confirm or cancel the copy operation.
+The Port Alert Copy command copies the alert strings from one port (from\port) to another (to\port).
+Any alert strings that were previously defined on the to\port will be deleted.
+When you enter this command, you are prompted to confirm or cancel the copy operation.